AlejaArteaga1/Cross-Platform-Mobile-App-Dev/environment-setup.md

 ## Any deviations from the lab instructions
 Yes, there were a few deviations:

 -When running the EnvironmentTest app, I encountered an error related to Native Safe Area support.
-To fix it, I installed react-native-safe-area-context, which ensures that the app content is displayed properly and is not hidden by UI elements such as notches, status bars, or navigation bars.
+To fix it, I installed `npm install react-native-safe-area-context`, which ensures that the app content is displayed properly and is not hidden by UI elements such as notches, status bars, or navigation bars.

--For version control, I configured SSH keys entirely through the terminal.
-This was challenging because I was only familiar with using GitHub Desktop for push, pull, and commit operations.
-I had to learn how to generate SSH keys, add them to my GitHub account, and connect my local repository through the console.
-After some trial and error, I successfully set up SSH keys  and pushed my project to a remote repository, which was a valuable learning experience.
+-For version control, I configured SSH keys entirely through the terminal using the command ssh-keygen -t ed25519.
+The ed25519 algorithm is a secure digital signature algorithm used for authentication between local and remote repositories such as GitHub.
+This step was challenging because I was previously only familiar with using GitHub Desktop for push, pull, and commit operations.
+After generating the keys, I obtained two files: a public key and a private key.
+The public key had to be added to my GitHub account, which allowed my local repository and the remote repository to establish a secure connection.
+Once the SSH configuration was complete, I tested the connection and confirmed it was successful.
+Finally, I was able to push my EnvironmentTest project to the remote repository using the following Git commands: git add . (to add the local changes), git commit -m "Commit message" (to save the changes with a descriptive message), git push(to upload the changes to GitHub)
+Although this process required some trial and error, it was a very valuable learning experience that helped me feel more confident using Git from the terminal.

 ## Time taken for each major step
 -Installing the required softwares:  Apporximately 15 minutes waiting for the components to download, setup...

--Creating the android Virtual Device: Apporximately 15min
+-Creating the Android Virtual Device: Apporximately 15min

 -Creating and testing the modifications: Apporximately 1 hours (mostly spent troubleshooting the react-native-safe-area-context error)